bbadzioch/461_site/modules/schedule/_posts/weekly_digests/weekly_digest_3.md

 > How can we systematically determine a good initial basic feasible solution
 > to improve the performance of the algorithm?

-Computations of the initial feasible solution are done in so-called Phase 1 of the simplex method.
+Computations of the initial basic feasible solution are done in so-called Phase 1 of the simplex method.
 I have not talked about it yet, but I will explain it this week.